Coach's Clipboard Player's CD Instructions

 FAQ's, Troubleshooting Section

-Slip the CD in your CD-ROM drive and the "PlayersIntro.html" file should automatically load in your default system Internet browser.
-If the program does not auto-load, then open your Internet browser (Microsoft Internet Explorer, Firefox, Chrome, Safari, etc).
+For CD owners: Slip the CD in your computer CD drive (this is NOT a DVD) and the "PlayersIntro.html" file should automatically load in your default system Internet browser.
+If the program does not auto-load, then open your Internet browser (Microsoft Edge, Internet Explorer, Firefox, Chrome, Safari, etc).
 You do not need to be "online".
 Then click on "File", and "Open" and find the "PlayersIntro" file in the CD drive.
 Open the program.
 You can save this link in your "Favorites" , or "Bookmarks" for future use.

 Question 2: The animations won't load.
 All I get is a blank window.